 Poor WiFi performance

-In most cases, this can occur if your Windows computer is on battery power since some WiFi hotspots use wireless AP’s or routers which do not support the 802.11 Power Save protocol.
+In most cases, this can occur if your Windows computer is on battery power since some WiFi hotspots use wireless AP’s or routers that do not support the 802.11 Power Save protocol.

 Plug in and connect to the Mains and see if that makes a difference because when the PC is plugged into a power source, the wireless network adapter is configured to use Maximum Performance mode, which turns off the 802.11 power save mode.